istutijn-algo24/razorpay--clone/README.md

 5.Deployed it on netlify.com

-The SITE is live on: main--razorpay-clone24.netlify.app/
+The SITE is live on:https://main--razorpay-clone24.netlify.app/